Philanthropy of BTS: Love Myself campaign

-In January 2018, BTS introduced donation platforms in collaboration with KakaoTalk as well as official stickers for the campaign.
-Five months later, in June, a partnership with the Japan Committee for UNICEF was announced through a partnership agreement ceremony held in Tokyo.
+BTS introduced donation platforms in collaboration with KakaoTalk in January 2018, as well as official stickers for the campaign.
+A partnership with the Japan Committee for UNICEF was announced five months later, through a partnership agreement ceremony held in Tokyo.
 BTS later attended the 73rd session of the United Nations General Assembly in New York on September 24, for the launch ceremony of UNICEF's global partnership, Generation Unlimited, a program "dedicated to increasing opportunities and investments for children and young people aged 10 to 24".
-On behalf of the group, BTS' leader RM delivered a six-minute speech in English about self-acceptance and the Love Myself campaign.
+On behalf of the band, BTS' leader RM delivered a six-minute speech in English about self-acceptance and the Love Myself campaign.